kyirong6/kyirong6.github.io/_harp/index.md

 I'm currently an undergraduate student at [SFU](https://www.sfu.ca) finishing a BSc in both **Computer Science** and **Statistics**.

-I enjoy brainstorming and experimenting in order to build potential solutions to challenging problems.
+I enjoy problem solving and the various elements that characterize the art of such processes.
+I often find myself curious about many things which leads me to learn, experiment, and dig deeper into the temporary unknown.

-Moreover, I'm a musician who's curious about developing new ways to create, interact, and analyze music with the aid of machine learning.
-Check out some music I'm writing at my [soundcloud](https://soundcloud.com/choenden-kyirong) or the songs I've been listening to on my [spotify profile](https://open.spotify.com/user/12182139320?si=17bed67a334541f4).
+I'm currently working at BetterCart Analytics as a Software & NLP Engineer where I investigate and play around with textual data within the scope of product matching and similarities.
+Moreover, I also work on  Data & Software Engineering tasks that involve postgreSQL, ETL's, model deployment, and cloud technologies!
+Previously, I was working at Samsung Research Canada's [R&D Institute](https://research.samsung.com/srca) as a Data Engineering Intern.

-I'm currently working at [Samsung](https://www.samsung.com/ca/) at their [R&D Institute](https://research.samsung.com/srca) as a Data Engineering Intern.
+Furthermore, I'm a musician who's curious about developing new ways to create, interact, and understand music with the aid of techniques from information retrieval to machine learning.
+If interested, check out some music I'm -very slowly- writing on my [soundcloud](https://soundcloud.com/choenden-kyirong), the artists that influence me on my [spotify profile](https://open.spotify.com/user/12182139320?si=17bed67a334541f4), or come say "hey!" at any upcoming [shows](https://linktr.ee/ckyirong) I'm playing at with some very talented and inspiring friends.

 <!---Previously, I worked as a Machine Learning Engineer Intern for [WorkSafeBC](https://www.worksafebc.com/en) on the Innovation Team.
 Moreover, I also work as a Data Scientist and Software Developer for [BetterCart](https://bettercart.ca/home).
 Previously, I worked in the Data Analytics division of the Strategic Policy Branch at the [CBSA](https://www.cbsa-asfc.gc.ca/menu-eng.html) as a Junior Data Scientist Intern.
 I'm deeply passionate about music and the applications of AI to audio/music such as music information retrieval and composition.
 Moreover, I previously studied Jazz Performance for Trombone at the [University of Toronto](https://music.utoronto.ca/index.php).
 If I'm not on my computer, you'll most likely find me on the basketball court, soccer pitch, or playing/listening to [music](https://open.spotify.com/playlist/5nnUhG5qJfB8Pzs7Vodlii?si=v3lE_DKHSBaygH-eEBzpBQ).-->
 Click the button below to check out some of the things I've learnt about you!